Insurance for international students

 If you are from Finland, Denmark, Norway or Iceland an ID document will suffice.
 In addition to health insurance, students are advised to take out insurance covering their personal belongings and a liability cover.

 In addition to a health insurance we strongly advise you to take out home insurance (hemförsäkring) for your stay in Stockholm.
 If anything is stolen from your student room or flat, or if any property is damaged or lost during your rental period, you are responsible for covering the repair or replacement costs.
+The dentist insurance is also only covered up to 3000 SEK, above that you have to pay from your own pocket or add your own additional dentist insurance.

 If you have a residence permit for studies in Sweden for at least 12 months, you can register in Sweden and receive a Swedish personal identity number.
 With a Swedish personal identity number, you may take out home insurance through any Swedish insurance company.

-Karolinska Institutet has subscribed to health insurance with property cover for all fee-paying students through Kammarkollegiet.
+Karolinska Institutet has subscribed to health insurance with property cover for all fee paying students through Kammarkollegiet.
 The insurance is called Swedish State Insurance for Fee-Paying Students (abbreviated “FAS plus”).

 FAS plus applies 24-hours a day in Sweden from two weeks prior to your studies until two weeks after – including summer holidays as long as you will be continuing your studies at KI afterwards.